 Since the school depends upon tuition as the primary source of income, everyone is expected to meet the prescribed financial obligations.
 A limited amount of assistance is available through the Archdiocesan Education Foundation and through the school.
 Details and applications are available in the Main Office.
 Tuition assistance will be granted only to those who keep accounts current.
-Tuition assistance will be revoked if an account is not kept current.
+Tuition assistance will be revoked if an account is not kept current, a student is not in good academic standing or is not in good disciplinary standing.